 Gradient boosting is like a sculptor who gradually refines a sculpture by chipping away at the imperfections.
 It also works sequentially, but instead of adjusting weights, it focuses on minimizing the measure of error (loss function):

 - Sequential error correction: The first model is trained on the original data.
-Then, the next model is trained on the differences between the true values and the predictions of the first model (the residuals ).
+Then, the next model is trained on the differences between the true values and the first model's predictions (the residuals).
 This means the second model is specifically trying to correct the errors of the first.

 - Gradient descent: This process continues, with each new model focusing on the residuals of the previous model.
 Gradient descent is used to find the best parameters for each model that minimize the overall loss.

-- Additive model: The final prediction is gotten by adding up the predictions of all the individual models.
+- Additive model: The final prediction is obtained by adding up the predictions of all the individual models.

 By sequentially reducing the errors, gradient boosting creates a powerful ensemble that can capture complex patterns in the data.